-Consequently, our approach entails ancestry adjusting NASA's UV-R variable using the migration-matrix methodology of Putterman and Weil (2010).
+Consequently, our approach entails ancestry adjusting NASA's UV-R variable using the migrationmatrix methodology of Putterman and Weil (2010).
 They construct a matrix detailing the year-1500 origin of the current long-term residents of almost every country in the world.
-Whenever possible, Putterman and Weil rely on genetic evidence.
-In cases where direct genetic evidence was not available, they used textual accounts and/or generalizations from countries with comparable histories for which genetic evidence were obtainable; e.g. archives on the slave trade, national censuses, and estimates of where the world's Ashkenazi Jews and Gypsies lived in 1500 in order to map people with such ethnic identifications to particular countries today.
+Whenever possible Putterman and Weil rely on genetic evidence.
+In cases where direct genetic evidence was not available they used textual accounts and/or generalizations from countries with comparable histories for which genetic evidence were obtainable; e.g. archives on the slave trade, national censuses, and estimates of where the world's Ashkenazi Jews and Gypsies lived in 1500 in order to map people with such ethnic identifications to particular countries today.

-Let \mathbf{M} denote the resulting (square) migration matrix and \mathbf{m}i the i'th row of this matrix, where \mathbf{m}i is a 1 by N vector.
-The row vector \mathbf{m}i , which has entries that sum to one, holds information on the proportion of context current comparative UV-R levels are likely to be an excellent indicator of UV-R conditions a few centuries ago.
+Let M denote the resulting (square) migration matrix and \mathbf{m}i the i'th row of this matrix, where \mathbf{m}i is a 1 by N vector.
+The row vector \mathbf{m}i , which has entries that sum to one, holds information on the proportion of long-term residents' ancestors of country i that is estimated to have lived in each source country in 1500.
+Row 43, for example, is Denmark.
+The row vector \mathbf{m}{43} has five nonzero entries, corresponding to the five source countries for the current Danish population: Denmark (0.977), Germany (0.005), Netherlands (0.005), Turkey (0.008), and Yugoslavia (0.005).